thomasvrussell/sfft/README.rst

 - I have made the multiprocessing mode to accomondate multiple GPU devices, but the function is not tested on such a platform yet.
 [Lei, May 24, 2022]

 - Add a function for optimizing sfft on a given computing platform with multiple CPU threading and one/multiple GPU card(s).
 This would be very useful to reduce the overall time cost when users have a large set of image-pairs to be processed simultaneously (e.g., serve for DECam, each exposure produces 61 CCD images).
-[Lei, May 20, 2022]
+[Lei, May 20, 2022] **<DONE>**

 Development
 -----------